Ukraine: Agro-Industrial Poultry Farm

 Chicken excrement lays in open manure storage containers and field piles.

 Local community members have experienced negative impacts from MHP’s operations that include odor and dust, as well as damage to roads and buildings from heavy vehicle traffic.
 As MHP begins ramping up development of Phase 2, community members fear that these problems will only intensify.
-Many also fear potential pollution and health impacts from practices like pesticide spraying, the storage of vast quantities of manure in open fields and application of used water from poultry farms to irrigate cropland.
+Many also fear potential pollution and health impacts from past and current practices like pesticide spraying, the storage of vast quantities of manure in open fields and application of used water from poultry farms to irrigate cropland.
+A citizen water monitoring project has confirmed growing problems with local water quality, but MHP continues to deny responsibility while at the same time refusing to disclose any data to support its position.

 Despite these issues, MHP has received significant and repeated support from international development finance institutions.
 In 2003, MHP became the first Ukrainian business to receive funding from the International Finance Corporation (IFC), which financed the expansion of MHP’s facilities throughout the country.
-Since then, MHP received four more loans from the IFC, four from the European Bank for Reconstruction and Development (EBRD), one from the European Investment Bank (EIB), and benefitted from dozens of guarantees from Dutch trade insurance agency Atradius DSB.
-The U.S. Overseas Private Investment Corporation (OPIC) also began vetting a project to support expansion of the Vinnytsia Poultry Farm, although it ultimately decided not to invest.
-International public financing of MHP has totaled over US$700 million to date.
+Since then, MHP received a total of six loans from the IFC, seven from the European Bank for Reconstruction and Development (EBRD), one from the European Investment Bank (EIB), one from the US International Development Finance Corporation (DFC), and benefitted from dozens of guarantees from Dutch trade insurance agency Atradius DSB.
+International public financing of MHP has totaled over US$1.2 billion to date.
+Most recently, in September 2023, the IFC, EBRD, and DFC approved new loans totaling $480 million to support expansion of the farm’s biogas plant and provide working capital to refinance the company’s eurobonds.

 Large vehicles frequently utilize village roads creating risks to pedestrian